xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

 <a href="https://smokewitch1.bandcamp.com/">Smoke Witch</a><br>
 </p>
 <br>
-At 7pm on Easter Sunday, Geelong's Medusa bar opened its doors to a crowd The introduction part. happy easter hang w friends in town
+At 7pm on Easter Sunday, Geelong's Medusa bar opened its doors to a crowd.....
+I spent some time with my friends in town before leaving with Zi to go to this show.

 ![poster](/images/witchskullmedusaposter2.jpg)